 If the engine is used for particularly demanding operation, especially in a dusty environment or if the deposits in the centrifugal cleaner are thicker than 20 mm: Change the oil more often.

-- Unscrew the plug and drain the oil when the engine is warm.
+- Pump out the oil using the oil bilge pump when the engine is warm.

-- In certain engines, the oil is pumped out using a bilge pump.

-- Clean the magnet on the plug.

-- Refit the plug.

-- Fill with oil.
+- Fill with new oil.

 - Check the level on the dipstick.